-The women in this region mange small business and shops; in addition to working in the house and fields.
+Business: The women in this region mange small business and shops, in addition to working in the house and fields.

-This is a major tourist attraction for tourists across the globe.
-The tourists visit the gompas, do trekking to see the meadows and glaciers and witness the ceremonies and festivities.
+Tourism: This is a major tourist attraction for tourists across the globe.
+The tourists visit the gompas, do trekking to see the meadows and glaciers and witness ceremonies and festivities.

-Due to modernization, the life of the people is undergoing a change.
+Changes in Area: Due to modernization, the life of the people is undergoing a change.
 The people of Ladakh have over centuries learnt to live in harmony with nature.
 Due to the scarcity of resources, they understand their value and conserve them.
-They do not waste the resources and use them very judiciously.
+They do not waste resources and use them very judiciously.

 The Manali-Leh highway crosses four passes which are: Baralacha la, Rohtang la, Lungalacha la and Tanglang la.
 The highway opens only between July and September when snow is cleared from the road.

-Al Azizia in the Sahara desert, south of Tripoli, Libya recorded the highest temperature of 57.7oC in 1922.
+Al Azizia in the Sahara desert, south of Tripoli, Libya recorded the highest temperature of 57.7°C in 1922.

 Tafilalet Oasis in Morocco is a large oasis with an area of about 13000 sq. km.